D4rk5t0rM/D4rk5t0rM.github.io/forensics/_posts/2021-03-02-lab1-The-Basics.md

 `udevadm monitor` & `udisksctl monitor`

 ## Stop the services:
+Stopping the services is important because if they are not stopped and the disk is mounted this will edit the md5 hash of the disk and this is a no-go in forensics.

 Stop the service via: `systemctl stop udisks2.service` prevent service from being starte via any other process: `systemctl mask udisks2.service`